Idoabergel/XTEND-ATLAS/README.md

 Before running the script, ensure you modify the video_path variable in detect_people.py to point to the path of your robot footage video file.

 ## How It Works
 The script uses the YOLOv5 model to detect people in each frame of the provided video.
 It draws green bounding boxes around detected people.
-The logic for determining if the robot is about to collide with any of the detected people needs to be implemented as part of the assignment.

 ## Contributing